openedx/edx-documentation/en_us/shared/students/SFD_dashboard_profile.rst

    before you can share a full profile.
 If you are under 13 years of age, you can share only a :ref:`limited profile <Create or Edit a Limited Profile>`.

-If you create a full profile, you can choose to share the following information in addition to your username and profile image.
+If you create a full profile, you share the following information in addition to your username and profile image.

+* Your full name.

 * Your location.